Sentinel Price Reaches $0.0010 on Major Exchanges (DVPN)

-Sentinel (DVPN) traded up 3% against the dollar during the twenty-four hour period ending at 10:00 AM ET on July 1st.
-During the last seven days, Sentinel has traded down 13% against the dollar.
-One Sentinel coin can currently be purchased for approximately $0.0010 or 0.00000005 BTC on popular exchanges.
-Sentinel has a market capitalization of $9.76 million and $322,988.00 worth of Sentinel was traded on exchanges in the last 24 hours.
+Sentinel (DVPN) traded 3.2% higher against the dollar during the 1-day period ending at 7:00 AM E.T. on July 2nd.
+Sentinel has a total market capitalization of $9.89 million and $394,768.00 worth of Sentinel was traded on exchanges in the last 24 hours.
+Over the last week, Sentinel has traded 13.5% lower against the dollar.
+One Sentinel coin can now be purchased for $0.0010 or 0.00000005 BTC on popular exchanges.

 - AdHive (ADH) traded flat against the dollar and now trades at $0.0006 or 0.00000002 BTC.